 “No, she threatened him.
 She beat the crap out of him, too.”

 Probably for drinking too much.
 Then again, maybe he drinks too much because he’s married?
 She might be a real shrew, you know.
 We’ve got plenty of those around here.
 Some of them are actually more dangerous than a Chupy.
-I’ll bet they’re just as venomous.
+I’ll bet they’re just as venomous, too.
 Chupy venom is one hundred percent lethal to humans, or so I’ve been told.

 He probably wants us to confirm his sighting and then give him something that says he’s telling the truth so he can show it to all of his friends.
 We get a lot of those requests, and not just for Chupy sightings.
 They do the same thing with UFO sightings.
 We’ve had plenty of those.
 We’ve even had people ask us to confirm an Elvis sighting.
-The guy would be almost ninety if he were still alive today.
+The guy would be almost ninety if he were still alive today, right?
 Does anyone really think he still looks like he did in the seventies?
-Well, that’s what happens when you’re this close to Las Vegas, I suppose.
+Well, that’s what happens when you’re sort of close to Las Vegas, I suppose.
 And Area 51.
-They always seem to work Area 51 into it somehow, even though it’s in Nevada and we’re in Arizona.
+They always seem to work Area 51 into it somehow, even though it’s in Nevada and we’re in south-central Arizona.
 Don’t ask me why.
 They just do.